wnk4242/wnk4242.github.io/_pages/research.md

 author_profile: true
 ---
 ## Research Replicability
 Over the last decade, psychology has faced a replication crisis because efforts to replicate past study findings often fail to yield consistent results.
-Psychologists have conducted several large-scale multi-lab replication projects (such as the Many Labs series) to reassess the replicability of earlier findings.
 I am currently pursuing three lines of research to enhance our understanding of research replicability:

 - The application of meta-analytic Bayesian hypothesis testing in the evaluation of direct replications